Erik9968/simple-bitmap/README.md

 # simple-bitmap
-Adds very simple functions for bitmap creation, manipulation and saving
+Very simple functions for bitmap creation, manipulation and saving

 This is my first (public) GitHub repo.